FireHard Canada

 What's covered

 Class A roofing, gutter guards, 1.5m NC perimeter zone, basic vent screening (3mm mesh), defensible space zones.
-CNEL tiers apply at any WER level: CNEL-1 (6–10m) requires NC ground cover, NC fencing, tempered glazing and enclosed soffits on facing elevation.
-CNEL-2 (3–6m) adds Type X sheathing and full NC cladding.
-CNEL-3 (<3m) requires fire-rated wall assembly and wildfire shutters.
+CNEL tiers apply at any WER level to the exposed wall portion (per 45° splay method), including exposure from own accessory buildings: CNEL-1 (6–10m) requires NC ground cover, NC fencing, and enclosed soffits on facing zone.
+CNEL-2 (4–6m) adds NC cladding on CNEL zone; wildfire shutters recommended as retrofit.
+CNEL-3 (2.4–4m) requires Type X sheathing, mineral wool, and wildfire shutters on all facing openings.
+Permit triggers NBC spatial separation compliance on wall assembly.
 Equivalency guidance for alternative materials.

 WER-2 DESIGN GUIDE